 - Sweetened whipped cream, for topping

-Add the unsweetened pumpkin puree (not pumpkin pie filling), sugar, cinnamon, ginger, nutmeg, cloves, vanilla and espresso to a pot.
-Note that, if you do not have espresso, you can use a strong coffee.
+Add the unsweetened pumpkin puree, sugar, cinnamon, ginger, nutmeg, cloves, vanilla and espresso to a small pot.

 Bring to a simmer on a medium low flame and whisk occasionally until the pumpkin puree has been incorporated and the sugar and spices dissolved.